Vangmay/hephAIstus/Blog/notes.md

-- So to build an AI agent we have to build 3 systems in place
+- So to build an AI agent we have to build 3 systems in place Welcome to my friendly blog! 😊

 - Tool Implementations
+- Let’s talk about the cool tools we’re building

   - Provide conrete actions that the agent can perform
   - Each tool should have a function that takes arguments and context, performs the action and returns the results